Getting started / Reference /

 • scale_count: Number of extra instances to add when scaling up

-• scale_type: Instance type to use when scaling up.
-One of none (default, disables autoscaling), spot, or demand
+• scale_type: Instance type used when scaling up: none (default, disables autoscaling), spot, or demand

-• autoscaling_cpu_threshold: CPU utilization percentage to trigger autoscaling
+• autoscaling_cpu_threshold: CPU % threshold to trigger autoscaling

 Examples